-Best Helium Gas Detector (for Scuba and Leak Detection)
+Best Helium Gas Detector (for Leak Detection and Purity)

 Helium gas is a very light inert gas that requires gas detection.
 Most people are likely familiar with helium gas's function as a means to blow up balloons used in parties but helium is an important inert gas used in various industrial settings.
 Often used in applications such as welding, diving, rocket propulsion, cryogenics, MRI, processing, meteorology and research & development.

 Helium gas analyzers are used to analyze gas mixes for breathing, trimix scuba, compressed gas, industrial applications, welding, and research & development.
 Most helium gas analyzers detect from 0-100% helium content in air with a 0.1% resolution.
 A few reputable Helium Gas Analyzer options include: